 Having a strong online reputation is critical for any small business.

-How a company responds to negative reviews reveals their character.
-Replying to negative reviews also gives businesses an opportunity to win a customer back or even mitigate further damage.
+But often negative reviews are legitimate and it's important to respond.
+In some cases, replying to negative reviews gives businesses an opportunity to win a customer back or even mitigate further damage.

 By responding to negative reviews with compassion and respect, you place your business into a better position to move forward with reputation marketing: using your company's own reputation with customer reviews to promote your business.

 A good reputation can amplify itself, leading to growth opportunities and more sales.
 This is the principle that is at the heart of reputation marketing.

 It's clear that online reviews are important for any small business.

 As mentioned, reviews help increase search-engine rankings and improve conversion rates of turning website visitors into leads.
 But how a company responds to its reviews is just as essential.
 Out of everyone who reads online reviews, 97% of potential customers read businesses' responses to reviews.

 So, how can you better manage your reputation and handle negative online reviews to keep your business moving forward?